 Gary joined the Center in 2014, having over 15 years experience providing IT support to government and education including 7 years at UC Davis.
 His diverse background in network administration and computer systems support, coupled with his expertise in firewall, VPN, and data processing technology allows him to bring a wealth of IT knowledge to the Center.

 Daniel J. Tancredi, Ph.
 D.

-Assistant Professor (In Residence) of Pediatrics
+Associate Professor (In Residence) of Pediatrics

 Liz Vice joined the Center of Healthcare Policy and Research in July 2012 and currently works as Project Manager on the Quality Indicator™ contract sponsored by the Agency for Healthcare Research and Quality (AHRQ).